-As a result of Sequestration going into effect, loan origination fees on the Federal Direct Student and Parent Loan programs will see a slight increase to its origination fees, beginning with loans disbursed on or after July 1, 2013.
+As a result of the ongoing Sequestration, loan origination fees on the Federal Direct Student and Parent Loan programs will see a slight decrease to its origination fees, beginning with loans disbursed on or after September 30, 2015.
 Origination fees are deducted from the loan prior to disbursement.
-The Direct loan origination fee will increase from 1.0% to 1.051%, and on PLUS Loans, from 4% to 4.204%.
-On a $3500 freshman loan, the increase means the disbursed amount, after fees, will be $3463.25 instead of the current amount of $3465.00.
-On a $4,000 PLUS Loan, the disbursed amount will decrease from $3,840 to $3831.84.
+The current Direct loan origination fee is 1.073%, and 4.292% on PLUS loans.
+2015-16 Direct Loans not disbursed prior to September 30, 2015 will have origination fees of 1.068% and 4.272% on PLUS loans deducted.

-With the signing of The Bipartisan Student Loan Certainty Act of 2013, the annual interest rates on the Federal Direct Loan programs were reduced for the 2013-14 academic year and beyond.
-The interest rate for undergraduate students was reduced to 3.86% for both the subsidized and unsubsidized Loans, while interest on the Unsubsidized Direct Loan was reduced for graduate students from 6.8% to 5.41%.
-The Federal Direct PLUS Loan for both parents and graduate/professional students also saw an interest rate reduction from 7.9% to 6.41%.
-Interest rates on all of the Direct Loan programs also had interest rates capped to protect students against future economic conditions that might otherwise raise the interest rates dramatically.
+With the signing of The Bipartisan Student Loan Certainty Act of 2013, the annual interest rates on the Federal Direct Loan programs were tied to the 10 year Treasury Bill rate and re-set each July 1.
+The interest rate for undergraduate students for the 2015-16 academic year was reduced from 4.66% to 4.29% for both the subsidized and unsubsidized Loans, while interest on the Unsubsidized Direct Loan for graduate students went from 6.21% to 5.84%.
+The Federal Direct PLUS Loan for both parents and graduate/professional students also saw an interest rate reduction from 7.21% to 6.84%.